SciDriver/spark-mpi/examples/server-client/README.txt

 >>>sys.argv = [2]
 >>>execfile('./rdma-server.py')

-This script starts an address exchange server and print its address, for example,
+This script starts the address exchange server and prints its address, for example:

 node05:38209

-2. run the first worker (for example, on node06)
+2. run the first worker (rank = 0, size = 2)

 cd <spark-mpi>/examples/server-client